 Why it’s in the Standard

 People often start using a service and have to come back to it later, or switch to a non-digital channel to complete the transaction.
-We need to make sure users’ transitions between non-digital and digital channels, when they need to happen, are as smooth as possible.
+We need to make sure users’ transitions between non-digital and digital channels (when they need to happen) are as smooth as possible.

-During Discovery and Alpha you should have developed a good understanding of where users will go for the service you are building.
+During Discovery stage and Alpha stage you should have developed a good understanding of where users will go for the service you are building.
 You should understand what proportion of users rely on non-digital channels, wholly or in part, and have a plan for how you will address this in your build.

 During Alpha you should show you understand: